ExploRLLM: Guiding Exploration in Reinforcement Learning with Large Language Models: Implementation

 The policy code for executing high-level behavior is obtained using a few-shot prompt in GPT-4~\cite{openai2023gpt4}.
-This prompt includes a list of available robot motion primitives to demonstrate the robot's actions.
+It includes a list of available robot motion primitives to demonstrate the robot's actions.
 A custom API is also provided to aid the LLM in reasoning, such as determining whether an object is held in the robot's gripper or understanding the relationships between different objects.
-Following the approach demonstrated by~\cite{liang2023code}, where LLMs have been shown capable of generating novel policy codes with example codes and commands, our prompt also includes these examples.
+Following the approach demonstrated by~\cite{liang2023code}, where LLMs have been shown capable of generating novel policy codes with example codes and commands, our prompt also includes examples.
 They are designed to guide the LLM in formulating plans and conducting geometric reasoning for our specific task scenarios.

-For low-level exploration actions, we employ GPT4 with Vision~\cite{openai2023gpt4}, which generates code using prompts that combine example images with language descriptions, enriching the context with visual information, as shown in Figure~\ref{fig5}.
+For low-level exploration actions, we employ GPT-4 with Vision~\cite{openai2023gpt4}, which generates code using prompts that combine example images with language descriptions, enriching the context with visual information, as shown in Figure~\ref{fig:prompt}.
 The provided example images include a depiction of the environmental setup featuring the robot, a simulated background, objects, and a specific example of image patches inside VLM bounding boxes.
 The prompt describes the requirements and guidelines, enabling generated code to create a probability affordance heatmap for the specified image patch, utilizing external libraries like OpenCV and NumPy.
+However, as indicated in Figure~\ref{fig:prompt}, there are instances where the generated affordance map may not be optimal.
+For example, the optimal pick position for the letter O should be at its rim, whereas the heatmap suggests the center.

-However, as indicated in Figure~\ref{fig:code}, there are instances where the generated affordance map may not be optimal.
-For example, the optimal pick position for the letter `O' should be at its rim, whereas the heatmap suggests the center.
-To address those sub-optimum problems, we adopt a stochastic policy based on the affordance map rather than a deterministic policy that selects the point of highest affordance.
-Given that RL evolves through rewards obtained from environmental interactions, the sub-optimality in exploration policy can be identified and rectified through learning.
-This approach also offers the potential to provide counter-examples during the phase of replay buffer collection.
+To address sub-optimality, we use a stochastic policy based on the affordance map instead of a deterministic one that selects the point of highest affordance.
+Since RL improves through rewards from environmental interactions, sub-optimal exploration policies can be corrected via learning.
+This approach also allows for the generation of counter-examples during replay buffer collection.